 We’re solving a couple dinnertime struggles all at once today, with one simple pasta recipe that packs way more flavor than you’d ever guess when you first peek at the ingredient list.

-But what struggles are we talking about here?
+So you might be wondering – exactly what “struggles” are we talking about here?

 Are you trying to find ways to work more veggies into your family’s meals?
 Seems like everyone is.
 And it’s not always easy, is it?

 Sure, you find time to throw together the main dish (pat yourself on the back … that’s a win already!).
 But having enough time left over to make some vegetable side dishes, too?
 Sometimes that’s just more than your schedule can handle, right?

 Plus, veggies are often the toughest sell.
 Oh, the struggle … kids and veggies.
 I think all parents feel that pain.

 This easy little pasta recipe holds the solutions we’re seeking!